 Pausing to ask yourself a few questions before buying something you want can help you spend within your budget and, most important, align your values with your spending.
 Simple questions like: How often will I use this? or What do I get from buying this? are simple ways to refocus on what’s really important to you.
 After all, time and money are limited.
 You want to be careful with how you spend, and balance the pleasure of buying things you need or want with equally important concerns: Does this purchase make sense right now or can it wait?

 One question should be easy to answer: Do I have the money for this?
 Everyone deserves a little fun money, so set up an account that helps you save for things you want — without breaking your budget.
-When you open an online bank account with SoFi, you can enjoy an all-in-one Checking and Savings with no fees, automatic saving features, and when you set up direct deposit you qualify for no-fee overdraft coverage and a competitive interest rate of up to 1.80% APY.
+When you open an online bank account with SoFi, you can enjoy an all-in-one Checking and Savings with no fees, automatic saving features, and when you set up direct deposit you qualify for no-fee overdraft coverage and a competitive interest rate.

 How do you determine if you should buy something?